qpdf/qpdf/manual/index.rst

   - C API Enhancements

     - Overhaul error handling for the object handle functions C API.
-See comments in the "Object handling" section of :file:`include/qpdf/qpdf-c.h` for details.
+      Some rare error conditions that would previously have caused a crash are now trapped and reported, and the functions that generate them return fallback values.
+See comments in the ``ERROR HANDLING`` section of :file:`include/qpdf/qpdf-c.h` for
+      details.
 In particular, exceptions thrown by the underlying C++ code when calling object accessors are caught and converted into errors.
-The errors can be trapped by registering an error handler with ``qpdf_register_oh_error_handler`` or will be
+The errors can be checked by call ``qpdf_has_error``.
-      written to stderr if no handler is registered.
+      Use ``qpdf_silence_errors`` to prevent the error from being written to stderr.

     - Add ``qpdf_get_last_string_length`` to the C API to get the length of the last string that was returned.
 This is needed to